AustinAres2007/DeveloperJoe/dependencies/admin-tutorial.md

 # Hello Administrator.

 This is a prompt on how to use {0}.
-This is assuming you have the knowledge of what GPT Models are, and you know the rules of hierarchy with discord roles.
+This is assuming you have the knowledge of what AI Models are, and you know the rules of hierarchy with discord roles.
 If you do not know one, I recommend doing research.

 A small rundown of those two principles will be given in this tutorial.

-## How to lock GPT Models
+## How to lock AI Models

 You may use the `/lock` command to lock a GPT Model.
 It requires two arguments— The model of GPT you want to lock, and the role you permit to use the locked model.
 For example: